ZZUTK/Face-Aging-CAAE/README.md

 * [UTKFace](https://susanqq.github.io/UTKFace/)

 ## Prepare the training dataset
 You may use any dataset with labels of age and gender.
 In this demo, we use the [UTKFace](https://susanqq.github.io/UTKFace/) dataset.
-It is better to use [algined and cropped faces](https://drive.google.com/file/d/0BxYys69jI14kYVM3aVhKS1VhRUk/view?usp=sharing).
+It is better to use [aligned and cropped faces](https://drive.google.com/file/d/0BxYys69jI14kYVM3aVhKS1VhRUk/view?usp=sharing).
 Please save and unzip `UTKFace.tar.gz` to the folder `data`.

 ## Training
 ```